 To offset safety concerns, in home care generally starts with a home-safety analysis.
 Many safety changes are as simple as adding grab bars near the toilet or in the shower or adding non-slip adhesive to bathroom and kitchen floors.
 Other common adjustments include adding handrails, clearing walkways, and putting motion sensors on the lights.

 In order to meet the demands of a highly diverse population, nursing homes need to create a standardized menu of care.
-In home care, on the other hand, is entirely focused on the individual and unique concerns, desires, and needs of the senior receiving care.
+At home senior care, on the other hand, is entirely focused on the individual and unique concerns, desires, and needs of the senior receiving care.
 From meal times, morning and evening routines, and entertainment choices to food selection, freedom of scheduling and privacy, in-home care providers are able to tailor care and support.

 Despite the number of care options at a nursing home, much of the care is overtly institutional.
 For seniors who desire personalized care from a caregiver who knows and cares for them as a person, in home care affords the opportunity for caregivers to get to know and interact with seniors on an emotional and mental level, making companionship as valuable as the elements of physical care.

 In short, nursing homes provide many necessary services; however, the vast majority of seniors desire to remain in their own home.
 With Comfort Keepers personalized in-home care, seniors have the option of quality, safe, and independent living in the comfort and convenience of their own home.

 Comfort Keepers of Fox Chapel and Pittsburgh, PA is proud to provide care services to seniors in the following communities: